Bucks head to finals, Phoenix after slamming Hawks

 By virtue of having had the better record in the regular season, the Suns will have the home-court advantage in the series.
 Phoenix was seeded second in the West, Milwaukee third in the East.

-The teams have met once previously in the playoffs, back when the Bucks were a Western Conference club.
-Seeded sixth, Milwaukee upset third-seeded Phoenix 2-0 in that 1978 first-round, best-of-three series.
+“It’s a quick turn, but we’ll be ready,” promised Budenholzer, who noted his team struggled after having enjoyed six- and three-day breaks leading into Game 1 of each of their last two series.

+“We’ve had long, extended pauses in between each round.
+I’m kinda excited to try it without one.
+Maybe we can be the team that’s in rhythm.”

-Needing a win to stay alive, the Hawks got star guard Trae Young back for Game 6 against the Bucks.
-But it didn't matter.
+Needing a win to stay alive, the Hawks got star guard Trae Young back from a foot injury for Game 6 against the Bucks.
+But it didn’t matter.

-He wasn't on his game, shooting just 4-for-17 overall and 0-for-6 on 3-pointers en route to 14 points and a game-high-tying nine assists.
+He clearly wasn’t in rhythm, shooting just 4-for-17 overall and 0-for-6 on 3-pointers en route to 14 points and a game-high-tying nine assists.

 Milwaukee left little doubt, riding Middleton’s 32 points and Holiday’s 27 to a second straight win after the Hawks had rallied to tie the series at 2-2.

-Note: EditorsNote: Adds in quotes, game detail; fourth graph fixed “thus” typo